Oscars face a make-or-break moment to build audience

 If ratings decline further, he added, "they're just going to have to go back to the drawing board."

-(Reporting by Lisa Richwine in Los Angeles; Additional reporting by Alicia Powell in New York and Rollo Ross in Los Angeles; Editing by Jonathan Oatis and Richard Chang)
+(Reporting by Lisa Richwine in Los Angeles; Additional reporting by Alicia Powell in New York and Rollo Ross in Los Angeles; Editing by Jonathan Oatis, Richard Chang and Aurora Ellis)

 ((lisa.richwine@thomsonreuters.com; Follow me on Twitter @LARichwine; 1-424-434-7324; Reuters Messaging: lisa.richwine.thomsonreuters.com@reuters.net))